CredaCash/CredaCash/BUILDING.md

 		set PATH=%PATH%;<directory containing curl.exe>;<directory containing unzip.exe>

-6. Check that python is in your path by executing:

-		python --version

-	This should print the python version.

-7. Check that curl.exe is in your path by executing:
+6. Check that curl.exe is in your path by executing:

 		curl --version

 	This should print the curl version.

-8. Check that unzip.exe is in your path by executing:
+7. Check that unzip.exe is in your path by executing:

 		unzip -h

 	This should print the unzip help text.

-9. Fetch the dependencies by executing:
+8. Fetch the dependencies by executing:

 		get_depends.bat